Agent-Installer/agents-install-registry/README.md

-# openclaw-skills-registry
+# agents-skills-registry
-Community-submitted OpenClaw skill listings (directory only, no installs)
+Community-submitted listings for Agent Install (directory only, no installs)